Resume

 Why Do Language Skills Matter?

-Learning a new language also alludes to other soft skills.
+Learning a new language also alludes to other soft skills for a resume.
 Let’s face it, filling your brain with tens of thousands of new words isn’t easy.
 It shows employers you’re dedicated, hardworking, patient, and not afraid of a challenge.

 When should you include language skills on your resume?